bforsbe/OccuPy/docs/Troubleshooting/aa-occupy.md

 ## OccuPy wasn't found

 ### I used PIP
 We recommend installing OccuPy through PIP.
-This should make occupy available, but pip may install occupy in a location that is not universally known to your system.
-In this case you simply have to find where pip installed occupy, and add this path to the list of locations your computer looks for programs.
+This should make `occupy` and `occupy_gui` available as command-line tools that you can also assign desktop shortcuts to.
+However, pip may install occupy in a location that is not universally known to your system.
+In this case you simply have to find where pip installed occupy.
+You can then either make a shortcut to it, and/or add this path to the list of locations your computer looks for programs to make the commad-line tools available anywhere on your system.

 === "On Windows"